 The study of Biology in the junior school included the topics Sports Science, It's in the Genes, It's Alive!, Food Analysts, In Focus and in Year 11 Genetics and Bacteria.

-Level 2 Biology extends this work, particularly Genetics but also:
+Level 2 Biology extends this learning, particularly Genetics and:

 - The course has been designed to offer something for everyone, from those interested in Health Sciences to Environmental Science to Genetic Studies.

 - Biology helps us understand the big picture in the Living World.
 It develops awareness of the significance of New Zealand's unique plants and animals.

 - It can open up career opportunities such as medicine, physiotherapy, dentistry, pharmacy, sport science, marine biology, radiography, forensics, genetic engineering, biochemistry, nursing, veterinary science, optometry, environmental science and many more.

 - Biology is at the heart of many social, economic and environmental issues.
 Students learn to make informed decisions about significant issues like genetic engineering, antibiotic resistance in bacteria, and recognise the importance of agriculture and horticulture in NZ.
 Also, the impact that humans have on living systems in a NZ context.

 - Biology is at the cutting edge of scientific endeavour.
 By investigating the fundamental concepts of genetics, mutation and cell physiology students can go on to understand more complex ideas in Level 3 Biology and beyond.

 What does the course offer?